givelotus/website/content/en/docs/specs/lotus/addresses.md

 ### Weak hash

-The checksum consists of the last four bytes (weak SHA256) of the SHA256 hash of the other portions of the address:
+The checksum consists of the first four bytes (weak SHA256) of the SHA256 hash of the other portions of the address:

 `<token identifier><network byte><payload>`